-The U.S. Social Security Administration (SSA) provides monetary compensation to populations who need it the most — namely, the retired, unemployed and disabled.
+The government provides monetary compensation to populations who need it the most — namely, the retired, unemployed and disabled.
 In 2014, approximately 59 million Americans received Social Security benefits, for a grand total of $863 billion paid out.
 Calculating Social Security benefits can be complicated, as the allocations are split among age and income tiers.
 SmartAsset has assembled the best tips to maximize your Social Security payout.

 Work For At Least 35 Years